garden-io/garden/docs/reference/providers/conftest.md

 ## Description

 This provider allows you to validate your configuration files against policies that you specify, using the [conftest tool](https://github.com/instrumenta/conftest) and Open Policy Agent rego query files.
-The provider creates a module type of the same name, which allows you to specify files to validate.
-Each module then creates a Garden test that becomes part of your Stack Graph.
+The provider creates Test action types of the same name, which allow you to specify files to validate.

-Note that, in many cases, you'll actually want to use more specific providers that can automatically configure your `conftest` modules, e.g. the [`conftest-container`](../module-types/conftest.md) and/or [`conftest-kubernetes`](../module-types/conftest.md) providers.
+Note that, in many cases, you'll actually want to use more specific providers that can automatically configure your `conftest` actions, e.g. the [`conftest-container`](./conftest-container.md) and/or [`conftest-kubernetes`](./conftest-kubernetes.md) providers.
 See the [conftest example project](https://github.com/garden-io/garden/tree/0.12.51/examples/conftest) for a simple usage example of the latter.

-If those don't match your needs, you can use this provider directly and manually configure your `conftest` modules.
-Simply add this provider to your project configuration, and see the [conftest module documentation](../module-types/conftest.md) for a detailed reference.
-Also, check out the below reference for how to configure default policies, default namespaces, and test failure thresholds for all `conftest` modules.
+If those don't match your needs, you can use this provider directly and manually configure your `conftest` actions.
+Simply add this provider to your project configuration, and see the [conftest action documentation](../action-types/Test/conftest.md) for a detailed reference.
+Also, check out the below reference for how to configure default policies, default namespaces, and test failure thresholds for all `conftest` actions.

 Below is the full schema reference for the provider configuration.
 For an introduction to configuring a Garden project with providers, please look at our [configuration guide](../../using-garden/configuration-overview.md).